 - worsening angina;

-- feeling short of breath, swelling in your hands or feet;
+- swelling in your ankles or feet; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about nifedipine?

 What should I discuss with my healthcare provider before taking nifedipine?

 You should not use this medicine if you are allergic to nifedipine, if you have severe coronary artery disease, or if you have had a heart attack within the past 2 weeks.

 To make sure nifedipine is safe for you, tell your doctor if you have: